LeusteanAndrei/UnityProject/README.md

 # UnityProject
-We'd like to receive the review on teams.
+We'd like to receive the feedback on teams.
 ### Descriere Joc
-The game has 3 scenes, the relevant one with all the information is Level 3, where we also have the lasers added.
+The game has 3 scenes, the relevant ones are Level 2 and 3 ( this one also has a laser ) .
 If the player touches the lasers, then a message in the console will appear.
 ### Mechanics
 w,a,s,d - moving